Speckle-breasted wren: Description

 The nominate P. s. sclateri is 14.5 to 15.5 cm long and weighs 20 g.
 Adults have a reddish brown crown and a medium brown back and rump.
 Their tail has alternating gray and dull black bars.
 They have a narrow white supercilium and a dark eyestripe; the sides of the face and neck are mottled black and white.
 Their underparts from the chin down through the lower belly have fine black and white bars.
 The lower belly and flanks have bars but they are more diffuse, and the flanks also have a buff wash.
 Juveniles are similar to the adults but their underside's bars do not go as far down the belly.

-P. s. columbianus is 13 to 14 cm long.
+Pheugopedius sclateri columbianus is 13 to 14 cm long.
 Adults have uniform brown upperparts with a rufous tinge to the crown and their tails have broad dark bars.
 They have a narrow white supercilium.
 Their face and most of their underparts are white with black bars and spots; the flanks are dark buff.

-P. s. paucimaculatus is 13.5 to 15.5 cm long.
+Pheugopedius sclateri paucimaculatus is 13.5 to 15.5 cm long.
 Males average 12.7 g and females 10 g.
 Adults have uniform brown upperparts with black bars on the tail.
 They have a narrow white supercilium and black and white speckled cheeks.
 Most of the underparts are whitish, with a heavily black-speckled breast, and the flanks are rufescent.
 The juvenile is similar but its breast is not as heavily speckled.